FusionAuth/fusionauth-site/site/_posts/2022-04-15-announcing-fusionauth-1.36.md

 ## SCIM 2 support

 [SCIM 2](http://www.simplecloud.info) (System for Cross-domain Identity Management), a standardized API for identity management sponsored by the IETF, allows user records to be read, written, and shared via HTTP using a simple JSON schema.
 In a [long-awaited feature](https://github.com/FusionAuth/fusionauth-issues/issues/106), FusionAuth now supports SCIM formats and operations as well as our own API.
-Learn more about SCIM support in our [SCIM API documentation](https://fusionauth.io/docs/v1/tech/apis/scim).

 This feature is particularly helpful in cases where you want to use a third-party SCIM-compliant backend to provision users and keep user data in sync.
 SCIM helps you manage users across systems like GitHub, Salesforce, and Trello, among others.